phpb-com/dosid/README.md

 ## Basic Usage

-**WARNING:** If you rely on the uniqueness of the generated IDs, the following parameters cannot change after the initial production deployment: **HashIDs Salt** (see the warning in the [code of the Worker](src/index.ts)), and generation of a shard (e.g., the textual representation that is passed to `idFromName` method of DO binding).
+**WARNING:** If you rely on the uniqueness of the generated IDs, the following parameters cannot change after the initial production deployment: **HashIDs Salt** (see the warning in the [code of the worker](src/index.ts)), and generation of a shard (e.g., the textual representation that is passed to `idFromName` method of DO binding).
 You may also want to either back up your sequences or pad the ID sequence with additional bits that will encode version (e.g., 8 bits will give you 256 chances to reset)

 You can quickly start by cloning this repo and running `yarn install`.
 Before performing any further steps, please read the following sections.

+Please note that this project was designed to work at the edge, and may be no suitable for usage by the fixed source server to request new IDs.
+You may look into sharding strategy to adapt for this use case.

 ### Environment Variables